Blackbirding: The Kanaka trade in the 1870s

 As the blackbirding activities increased and the detrimental results became more understood, resistance by the Islanders to this recruitment system grew.
 Labour vessels were regularly repelled from landing at many islands by local people.
 Recruiter, Henry Ross Lewin, was killed at Tanna Island, the crew of May Queen were killed at Pentecost Island, while the captain and crew of Dancing Wave were killed at the Nggela Islands.
 Blackbirders would sometimes make their vessels look like missionary ships, deceiving then kidnapping local Islanders.
 This led to violence against the missionaries themselves, the best example being the killing of Anglican missionary John Coleridge Patteson in 1871 at Nukapu.
 A few days before his death, one of the local men had been killed and five others abducted by crew of Margaret Chessel who pretended to be missionaries.
 Patteson may also have been killed due to his desire to take the Islanders' children to a distant mission school and that he had disrupted the local patriarchal hierarchy.
 At other islands blackbirding vessels, such as Mystery under Captain Kilgour, attacked villages, shooting the residents and burning their houses.
 Ships of the Royal Navy were also called upon to investigate the deeds and deliver appropriate punishment upon islands involved in killings of blackbirding crews and missionaries.
-For example, HMS Rosario in 1871 whilst investigating the Bishop Patteson murder and other conflicts between islanders, settlers and missionaries as the Commander describes in his book.
+For example, in 1871 whilst investigating the Bishop Patteson murder and other conflicts between islanders, settlers and missionaries as the Commander describes in his book.
 And later under Captain de Houghton and under Commodore John Crawford Wilson conducted several missions in the late 1870s that involved naval bombardment of villages, raids by marines, burning of houses, destruction of crops and the hanging of an Islander from the yardarms.
 One of these expeditions involved the assistance of the armed crew of the blackbirding vessel Sybil commanded by Captain Satini.
 Furthermore, two South Sea Islanders were hanged in Maryborough for the rape and attempted murder of a white woman, these being the first legal executions in that town.